asantaga/wiserheatingapi/README.md

 Documentation available in apidocs.html and within comments in the code

 Changes
+1.0.2.1
-1.0.2.1 :  Added ability to turn trvs off and then back on by using setRoomMode
+* Added ability to turn trvs off and then back on by using setRoomMode
+* Fixed bug in setRoomTemperature that wasnt checking the ranges properly

+1.0.2.2
-           Fixed bug in setRoomTemperature that wasnt checking the ranges properly 1.0.2.2 :  Changed temperature variables to be the real variable, and internally *10
+* Changed temperature variables to be the real variable, and internally *10

+1.0.3
+* Merged [pull7](https://github.com/asantaga/wiserheatingapi/pull/7) : Timeout and other improvements.
+    * Fix for [issue 1](https://github.com/asantaga/wiserheatingapi/issues/1) Error when having zero TRVs
+    * Fix for [issue 4](https://github.com/asantaga/wiserheatingapi/issues/4)  Setting boost sometimes errors
+* Merged [pull5](https://github.com/asantaga/wiserheatingapi/pull/5) :  Ability to turn hotwater on/off/auto